bob209303/bob209303/README.md

 ## Education

-- 🎓 I'm pursuing a Bachelor's/Master's degree in Data Science from the University of Colorado.
+- 🎓 I'm pursuing a Bachelor's degree in Data Science from the University of Colorado.
 - 📚 Some of the courses I've taken or plan to take include:
   - Data Structures
   - Applied Deep Learning